 And, if you want a short cut, you can even order a Lemonade Stand In a Box to get started.
 (Note: we’ve only DIY’d our stands and haven’t actually used this product before).

-If you don’t want to do any more planning, our Junior Business Owner Booklet has step-by-step instructions with activities that don’t require any materials.
+If you don’t want to do any more planning, our Activity Booklet has step-by-step instructions with activities that don’t require any materials.

 What do we do after your girls complete the activities?